 Professor Jon Dorling

 Jon studied Medicine in Dundee, Scotland before training as a Paediatrician and Neonatologist in East Anglia and The East Midlands.
-In July 2018, Jon joined the Department of Pediatrics at Dalhousie University as a Professor of Pediatrics and Head of the Division of Neonatal-Perinatal Medicine, at Dalhousie University and the IWK Health Centre, Nova Scotia, Canada.
+He is now Consultant Neonatologist & Professor of Paediatrics, Princess Anne Hospital, Southampton, UK.
+Prior to this, Jon joined the Department of Pediatrics at Dalhousie University as a Professor of Pediatrics and Head of the Division of Neonatal-Perinatal Medicine, at Dalhousie University and the IWK Health Centre, Nova Scotia, Canada.
 He was previously an Associate Professor in the University of Nottingham and a Consultant Neonatologist in Nottingham.
 He has held a number of managerial roles including Lead Clinician roles for the Nottingham Neonatal Service, Local Clinical Research Network and the Trent Perinatal Network.